croquet/wordpress-webshowcase-plugin/readme.txt

 == Settings ==

-There are some settings in the sidebar of the block editor.
-Click on the gear icon to bring the sidebar up.
+There are some sidebar settings associated with the Metaverwe Web Showcase block.
+If you don't see a sidebar in your editor, click the gear icon in the top right of the editor to open the sidebar.

 = Croquet API Key =

-The key is used to access the Croquet Reflector network.
-You can generate an API Key, which is a string looks like 15kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample on https://croquet.io/keys.
+This API key is used to access the Croquet Reflector network.
+You can generate an API Key at https://croquet.io/keys.
+Your API key will look something like this: 15kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample

 These API keys are public and **not secret**.
 Usage of the API key can be restricted to a set of URLs.

 = Create a unique session per visit =

-When true, a visitor goes into a new Showcase session when they open the WordPress page.
-When false, they go into the same session.
-You can still share the session by clicking on the three bar menu within the Shwocase instance and scan the QR code or share the internal link.
+When this switch is enabled, a visitor to your WordPress page will enter a new, unique Showcase session.
+Visitors can invite others into their Showcase session using the QR code or the Invite link in the three-bar application menu.
+When this switch is disabled, every visitor to your WordPress page will enter the same session.
+Visitors can invite others into that Showcase session using the QR code or the Invite link in the three-bar application menu.

+= Voice Chat =

+When this switch is enabled, and if your WordPress site uses a secure HTTPS connection, visitors to your Showcase can use Dolby.io Spatial Voice Chat to communicate with each other.

 = Minimum Height =

-It specifies the height of the 3D scene on the page.
-The block's height also changes to give the sense of how tall the resulting 3D scene will be.
+This setting specifies the height of the 3D Showcase embedded within the page.

-= Voice Chat =

-When true, and if the WordPress is hosted on a secure HTTP connection, the voice chat can be used.

 == Frequently Asked Questions ==